tomcritchlow/tomcritchlow.github.io/_posts/2019-06-19-screenotate-wiki.md

 And for the lazy, here's a [direct link to a screenshot HTML file saved by Screenotate](https://tomcritchlow.com/wiki/pedagogy/Screenshot%202019-06-13%20at%202.08.13%20PM.html).

 It's become my default mode for capturing snippets and shoving them into my wiki.
 Nice.

+To extend the wiki-as-garden metaphor I feel like I've begun planting a new kind of varietal (page) into my garden (wiki).
 Thanks Omar!